lukegriffiths/trampolines/README.md

     - label the data
     - Prepare the data for YOLOv5
     - Train the model and make predictions
-    - Visualise the model predictions using PyGMT
+* Visualisation and mapping of the model predictions using PyGMT

 Results of the prediction are the coordinates of bounding boxes around the trampolines in the satellite images, as below.